 The West Bay Walkway is a walking path and boardwalk that connects Esquimalt (from Head Street at West Bay Marina) to downtown Victoria (Johnston Street Bridge).
 The pathway is approximately 5 kilometres long and is a popular shoreline route for running, strolling, and commuting.
 Cycling is not permitted on the walkway.

-Esquimalt has designated bike lanes along Esquimalt Road and Craigflower Road.
+Esquimalt has designated bike lanes along Admirals Road, Esquimalt Road and Craigflower Road.

-For up-to-date pathways and bike routes for the region, download the CRD Bike Map.
+For regional bike routes, view the CRD Bike Map.

 Esquimalt offers easy access to the nearby Galloping Goose Regional Trail, a 55 kilometre multi-use trail connecting Victoria to Sooke.

 The Lochside Regional Trail is a 29 kilometre multi-use trail that connects Swartz Bay to Victoria and intersects with the Galloping Goose Trail.

 Download a map of the Galloping Goose and Lochside Trails.